Free Sample for You: Advent Bible Study 2024

 If you don’t have a Bible or need some study tools, I highly recommend BibleHub.
 BibleHub is a free site (and app) that has more information about Scripture than you could ever imagine.
 It also has many Bible translations, so you can find the one you like best.
 Here I give a tutorial for how to use BibleHub.

 So let’s get started.
-You’ll need:
+Your Advent resources:

 • paper/pen OR blank doc on your tablet/computer